gborh1/subscription-management/README.md

 ## Core Usage

-This mimics a theoretical offering that has a series of microservices to which a user can subscribe. mimics core function for receiving payment.
+This mimics a theoretical offering that has a series of microservices to which a user can subscribe.
+Mimics core function for receiving pre-emptive payment.
 User receives authorization for profile only after submitting credit card (to hold).
 User can subscribe and unsubscribe to services.

 ## Features